Ragura/dinkcreference/docs/functions/set-dink-speed.md

 ::: warning Dink speed return value
 <VersionInfo dink="all" freedink="all">

-Determining Dink's current speed using the [sp_speed()](./sp-speed.md) return value is unreliable, the returned value can randomly vary, resulting in a returned value other than his current sp_speed equivelant value.
+Determining Dink's current speed using the [sp_speed()](./sp-speed.md) return value is unreliable, the returned value can randomly vary, resulting in a returned value other than dink's current [sp_speed()](./sp-speed.md) equivelant value.

 </VersionInfo>